 When you're going through a highly stressful situation, you shouldn't make any decisions or changes to your life until you've thought of all the consequences.
 "No one is capable of making excellent decisions during a life crisis, so take it one day at a time until you feel ready to think clearly and make rational decisions not driven by emotions," Gold Buscho says.

 Take time to think things through and thoroughly weigh all your options.
 When making decisions, use logical thinking instead of emotional thinking to guide your decision making.
 Give yourself time and be patient with the decision-making process.

 Remember to laugh.
 Plan activities that bring you pleasure and participate in them regularly.
 Maintain a close circle of friends and socialize often—make sure not to isolate yourself from others.
 Get out and enjoy life even if it means forcing yourself to.
 You'll find that once you're out engaging in fun activities, you'll feel less stressed.

 Let Go and Move On

-Taking time to identify what caused the divorce, to change what you need to change about the way you related to your ex will only help you move on after the divorce in a more productive manner.
+Taking time to identify what caused the divorce and to change what you need to change about the way you related to your ex will only help you move on after the divorce quicker.